cli/cli/docs/source.md

    # build the binary
    > go build -o gh.exe ./cmd/gh
    ```
    There is no install step available on Windows.
+You need to add the Github CLI to your PATH if you want it to be more accessible.

 3. Run `gh version` to check if it worked.